MuriloMelo94/Laravel-Bootcamp/README.md

 ```

 Voilá, you're ready to create your account and Chirp something great with the world.
 Be welcome :)

+** Note: if a message of Key Generate Error appears once you start your application, simple tap 'Generate Key' on the rigth superior corner.

 ## Author